 We often say that when it comes to User Experience work, the cobbler’s kids have no shoes warning: TV Tropes link.
 I’m not responsible for you getting lost in there forever. because, frankly, with all the brain time we’re putting into our clients’ projects we have too much decision fatigue at the end of the average day to work on our own sites.

-I am here to confirm this isn’t just true of our personal/professional websites, portfolios, logos, business cards, advertisements, photography, and bookshelves 2)fun fact: if you want more bookshelves, re-shelve the family’s collection of books as “I read it” and “I didn’t read it” then ask for books for Christmas.
-When your partner see the state of the bookshelves, triple-shelved and in an order that makes sense only to you, A Reckoning will be demanded. it is also true of our fiction.
+I am here to confirm this isn’t just true of our personal/professional websites, portfolios, logos, business cards, advertisements, photography, and bookshelves fun fact: if you want more bookshelves, re-shelve the family’s collection of books as “I read it” and “I didn’t read it” then ask for books for Christmas.
+When … Continue reading it is also true of our fiction.

 Or at least in my case, it’s true of my fiction.

 For example, I write science fiction and fantasy with my copious free time between work, pinball tournaments, and dog wrangling.
 I have roughly 10 short stories and another 10 poem out on the market at any given time, and that’s a mess to keep organized as it is.
 But I also have a few books in progress, one of which I’ve mentioned before I’ve been writing off and on since I was 13.

 The siren call of working on that story bit me again late last year, so I decided, yes, I am ready to write it into a something coherent.
 And yes, I have lots of good work already written in here.
 So all I need to do is organize my existing files, figure out what’s worth saving, and do a rewrite, right?